Rehab (Rihanna song)

 "Rehab" is a song recorded by Barbadian singer Rihanna for her third studio album, Good Girl Gone Bad (2007).
 Def Jam Recordings serviced the song to contemporary hit radio in the United States on October 6, 2008, as the fifth and final single from the album.
 It was released in the United Kingdom as a CD single on December 8, 2008.

 Development of "Rehab" began while Rihanna was accompanying Timbaland on Justin Timberlake's FutureSex/LoveShow tour in 2007.
 Timberlake wrote the song in collaboration with his producers, Hannon Lane and Timbaland, and provided additional vocals.
 "Rehab" is a mid-paced R&B song with an emotional, melancholy chorus; the lyrics are about the protagonist's painful memories of her former lover, who is portrayed metaphorically as a disease.

 "Rehab" reached top-ten positions on the singles charts in Austria, Germany, the Netherlands and Norway.
-It reached number 16 on the UK Singles Chart and number 18 on the US Hot 100.
+It reached number 16 on the UK Singles Chart and number 18 on the US Billboard Hot 100.
 It was certified double platinum by the Recording Industry Association of America (RIAA).
 Anthony Mandler directed the accompanying music video, which was shot in Vasquez Rocks Park, near Los Angeles.
 It won the Urban Music Award for Best Music Video.
 Rihanna performed "Rehab" on the Good Girl Gone Bad Tour (2007–2009), and occasionally on the Last Girl on Earth (2010–2011).

 Production and release

 "Rehab" is one of the three songs composed and produced by Timbaland for Rihanna's third studio album, Good Girl Gone Bad.
-Timbaland was on tour with Justin Timberlake to promote Timberlake's 2006 album FutureSex/LoveSounds, which Timbaland had also produced.
+Timbaland was on tour with Justin Timberlake for the FutureSex/LoveShow to promote Timberlake's 2006 album FutureSex/LoveSounds, which Timbaland had also produced.
 After completing a show in Chicago, they joined Rihanna in the studio, where Timberlake experimented with beats and melodies.
 Weeks later, the three got together in New York City, where Timberlake had already conceptualized a song for Rihanna.
 Timbaland, who wanted to compose a song called "Rehab" for Rihanna, was producing a beat, when Timberlake came in and improvised the song over it.
 Hannon Lane co-wrote and co-produced the song, and Demacio Castellon recorded and mixed it in 2007 at Roc The Mic Studios in New York City.
 Rihanna's stint with Timbaland also resulted in "Sell Me Candy" and "Lemme Get That", produced for Good Girl Gone Bad.

 Timberlake told Entertainment Weekly that he believed "Rehab" to be "the bridge for [Rihanna] to be accepted as an adult in the music industry".
 Rihanna told Robert Copsey of Digital Spy that she enjoyed working with Timberlake, and learned much from the sessions.
 She said, "Working with Justin in the studio is just great.
 He's a fun guy and likes to make all the sessions enjoyable.
 He's also such a genius when it comes to lyrics."